 If you are looking for somewhere to eat dinner around Gellert Hill, we recommend you try Busulo Juhasz for high end dining or Grill Mania for those on a budget.

-Day 2 in Budapest – North Pest
+Day 2 In Budapest: North Pest

-Hungarian Parliament Building
+8. Hungarian Parliament Building

 This is the third largest Parliament Building in the world is our must see recommendation for your 4 days trip to Budapest.
 This is a perfect way to begin your second day.

 When you are in Buda, by day or night, your eyes will automatically scan the far side of the Danube until they become transfixed when they fall upon the Parliament building.

 From Kossuth Lajos Square on the opposite facing side to the river, the building looks majestic and intricately detailed.
 The building was designed in Neo-Gothic style and was opened in 1902.

-Top-tip: Are you interested in discovering historical artifacts, ceramics and textiles from life in Hungary?
+Travel Tip: Are you interested in discovering historical artifacts, ceramics and textiles from life in Hungary?
 Right over the square from Parliament you will find the Museum of Ethnography.

-Shoes on the Danube Memorial
+9. Shoes On The Danube Memorial

 After the Parliament tour, head towards the river bank and walk 300m South.

 In late 1944 and early 1945, during the time of the Holocaust, several Hungarian Jews were lined up along the bank where you now stand.

 The design of 60 old fashioned pairs of cast iron shoes of all sizes and styles is simple yet eerily effective.
 Everything is left to the imagination and the memorial makes it easy to imagine the atrocity when you stand on the banks of the river.

 Three plaques can be found along the length of a bench just behind the memorial.

-They read the following in Hungarian, English and Hebrew:

-“To the memory of the victim’s shot into the Danube by Arrow Cross militiamen 1944-1945.
+They read the following in Hungarian, English and Hebrew, “To the memory of the victim’s shot into the Danube by Arrow Cross militiamen 1944-1945.
 Erected 16 April 2005.”

-Lunch at Mazi Greek Kitchen
+10. Lunch At Mazi Greek Kitchen

 Budapest is brimming with affordable culinary wonders, but this place takes the biscuit.
 Trust us, if you like Greek food, you will love this place.
-It was one of our favorite restaurants in all of Europe!
+It was one of our favorite restaurants in all of Europe.

 The food is to die for, the interior is chic, the ambience is relaxing and it’s superb value for money.
 We’ve been both times we visited Budapest and can’t recommend Mazi highly enough.

 A 20 minute walk or 10 minute taxi/uber North West will lead you to Margaret Bridge.
 Walk half way over the bridge and you will find the entrance to Margaret Island.

 The island is a green oasis in this bustling city.
 Just after the entrance, you can hire a quad go-kart so the whole family can pedal under canopy around the tranquil parks.
 The bike company we used is Go Mobility.

 There’s loads on offer from a mini zoo, big open grassy areas, a musical well, a Japanese garden, an aquatic center, a famous water tower, a Franciscan monastery and so much more to discover.

 This quick adventure is a nice escape from the hustle and bustle of the city.
 Margaret Island is just below Hajogyari Island, otherwise known as Shipyard Island.

 How can you go wrong with unlimited use of over 100 pinball machines and classic games spanning the ages of arcade advancement?!

 A 3,000 HUF (US$10) entrance fee covers you for as long as you are entertained.
 Don’t be put off by the idea of a pinball museum.

 Expect this place to be hot and loud but great childhood reminiscing fun!
 Make sure you try the Lord of the Rings and Rocky pinball machines.
 Check out their website and bring back all those memories!

-Danube River Cruise
+13. Danube River Cruise